opentripplanner/OpenTripPlanner/docs/sandbox/VehicleRentalServiceDirectory.md

 # Vehicle Rental Service Directory API support.

 This adds support for the GBFS service directory endpoint component located at https://github.com/entur/lamassu.
-OTP use the service directory to lookup and connect to all GBFS endpoints registered in the directory.
-This simplify the management of the GBFS endpoints, since multiple services/components like OTP can connect to the directory and get the necessary configuration from it.
+OTP uses the service directory to lookup and connect to all GBFS endpoints registered in the directory.
+This simplifies the management of the GBFS endpoints, since multiple services/components like OTP can connect to the directory and get the necessary configuration from it.